near-examples/workshop--exploring-assemblyscript-contracts/README.md

 - [ ] an example that uses the `getString()` method on the `Storage` class
 - [ ] an example that uses the `setString()` method on the `Storage` class

+**Contract Context**

+NEAR Protocol requires that each account only have 1 contract deployed to its storage.
+The account maintains a copy of the contract code as well as any state storage consumed by the contract.
+You can read more about [accounts on the NEAR platform here](https://docs.nearprotocol.com/docs/concepts/account).

+- [ ] an example of using `context.sender` which represents the account that signed the current transaction
+- [ ] an example of a unit test where the test explicitly sets the `signer_account_id` to control `context.sender`
+- [ ] an example of using `context.contractName` which represents the account on which the contract lives
+- [ ] an example of a unit test where the test explicitly sets the `current_account_id` to control `context.contractName`
+- [ ] an example of using `context.attachedDeposit` to capture the tokens attached to a contract function call
+- [ ] an example of a unit test where the test explicitly sets the `attached_deposit` to control `context.attachedDeposit`

 **Validation**

-- [ ] an example of using `assert()`
+- [ ] an example of using `assert()` to guarantee that some value meets the necessary criteria

 ## Activity::Debugging Challenge

 Debug as many of the following problems as you can.
+They are ordered by increasing difficulty.

+**Important Note:**
-**Important Note:** none of the tests were altered, only the `main.ts` contract file and / or the `model.ts` model file were changed from the original.
+None of the tests were altered, only the `main.ts` contract file and / or the `model.ts` model file were changed from the original to create the problems you see in these failing tests or failures to compile the code.

 - [ ] run `yarn test -f broken-greeting` and solve the issues (there are 4 of them)
 - [ ] run `yarn test -f broken-counter` and solve the issues (there are 5 of them)